Laminar Research Announces Vulkan/Metal Public Beta Details

 Jordan Williams

-Jordan works in operations for a brewery, pub and hotel company in London.
-Discovering flight simulation when the 3x CD FS2002 was released, he then followed the natural progression up until P3D, where he switched platforms to X-Plane 11.
+Jordan works for an independent music venue business operating in the US and London.
+Discovering flight simulation with FS98, he followed the natural progression up until P3D, where he switched platforms to X-Plane 11 flying everything from fast jets, helicopters to airliners.

 Be nice, kind and courteous.
 Share your thoughts, engage in conversation and remember there's a human on the other side of the screen.
 Keep the chat going, but without the attacks.
 Read our community guidelines.